 How to Deposit with the Albanian Lek

-E-wallet deposits are the simplest for customers who need currency conversions.
-Once you deposit into your e-wallet account and then move that money to your preferred gambling site, the deposit will automatically be exchanged into a different currency such as the USD or EUR.
+- E-wallet deposits are the simplest for customers who need currency conversions.
+Once you deposit into your e-wallet account and move that money to your preferred gambling site, the deposit will automatically be exchanged into a different currency, such as the USD or EUR.

-Skrill: Skrill is the best option for Albanians and works sort of like PayPal.
+- Skrill: Skrill is one of the best options for Albanians and works like PayPal.
 After you sign up for an account with Skrill, you can use it to transfer money to and from online casinos.
 Skrill handles all currencies and charges a fee of 2.99% to 4.99% for currency exchanges.
 Read more here.

-Neteller: Neteller does not serve the Albanian market.
-Neteller offers “limited service” which makes it useless for depositing to online casinos.
-I’ve seen a number of other websites that recommend Neteller to Albanians, but their information is outdated.
+- Neteller: Neteller does not serve Albania betting sites or online casinos.
+Neteller offers “limited service” in Albania, which makes it unsuitable for online betting.
+Some informational websites recommend Neteller to Albanians, but their information is outdated.
 Neteller is a no-go for Albanians.

-Credit Card: Acceptance of credit card deposits will vary from one site to the next due to Albanian finance laws that restrict banks from processing wagers for online gambling sites.
+- Credit Card: Acceptance of credit card deposits will vary from one site to the next due to Albanian finance laws that restrict banks from processing wagers for online gambling sites.
 Some sites may be able to take your credit card deposit and automatically convert your lek deposit into whatever the site’s default currency is.
-If you would like to use your credit card to deposit but aren’t sure if it will work, just give it a shot.
-The worst that can happen is your transaction is declined.
+If you want to use your credit card to deposit but aren’t sure if it will work, give it a shot.
+The worst that can happen is that your transaction is declined.

-Albania’s prior gaming laws were put forth by the Law 10033/2008 On Gambling.
-These old laws did allow a limited form of online gambling but only for operators of sports betting, the national lottery and certain types of electronic casinos.
+Albania regulated sports betting in 2008 via Law 10033/2008 On Gambling.
+The law allowed a limited form of online gambling but only for sports betting operators, the national lottery, and certain types of “electronic casinos.”

-It is estimated that Albanians are spending more than 100,000,000 euros on gambling every year – most of this going to unlicensed gambling shops.
-Lawmakers are not happy to see these kinds of stats in a country with such serious economic problems.
-Perhaps equally frustrating is the government’s inability to even get in on the action via taxes and licensing fees.
+However, the law was insufficient to curb illegal gambling.
+It was estimated at one point that Albanians were spending more than 100,000,000 euros on gambling every year – primarily at unlicensed betting shops.
+Lawmakers were not happy to see those kinds of stats in a country dealing with economic problems and a growing organized crime threat.

-In 2018, the Albanian government passed a law to ban most forms of gambling across the country beginning on January 1st, 2019.
-The new Albanian gambling law prohibits in-person and online sports betting, most casinos not operated near major tourist areas and smaller gambling parlors.
+However, the Albanian government passed a law in 2018 to ban most forms of gambling nationwide beginning on January 1st, 2019.
+The new Albanian gambling law prohibited sports betting and gambling other than a limited number of licensed casinos.